-There is a misconception that being lost at sea was a distant event; a horror that unfolded somewhere beyond the horizon.
+There is a misconception that being lost at sea was a distant event; a horror that unfolded somewhere far beyond the horizon.
 There would be the waiting, and the prayers, when a boat failed to return.
 There would be the hope that a safe haven had been found and word would come of loved ones secure in shelter.
 Time would pass and so would that hope, to be replaced with sorrow, loss and, so frequently, hardship.

 The Forth offered a rich harvest for the area’s fishermen but the hazards were as great as the open sea.
 Newspaper reports from that time tell of wives and children anxiously following the boats as the crews struggled to find a harbour or safe inlet if caught in a sudden storm.